SagarGurnani/code-check/README.md

 # Configuration
 Present in /node_modules/code-check/restrictedKeyword.json.

-Enter keywords to search for in your JavaScript code, in 'keyWords[]'.<br>
+Enter keywords to search for in your JavaScript code, in 'keyWords[]'.

-Enter keywords to search for sensitive filenames, in 'keyFiles[]'.<br>
+Enter keywords to search for sensitive filenames, in 'keyFiles[]'.

 Enter files to be ignored for sensitive content in 'ignored[]'.

 Some defaults have been set up.

 # Result
-After the check finishes running, the tool with give your repo a clean chit or warn you<br>
+After the check finishes running, the tool with give your repo a clean chit or warn you

 of potentially sensitive files/code in your repo